ranjodh-kaur/dillinger_Mobile/Unit 1. Introduction to Mobile Development.md

 4. **Learn and Iterate Quickly:**
    - Simple products are easier to test, gather feedback, and improve upon.
 A lean and simple app allows you to **iterate faster**, learn from users, and make changes more efficiently.

+_____
+Tips and tricks include:

+• Seriously, keep it simple!
+It can be a big challenge, especially for larger organizations, but try to limit the features to only those that are most crucial to your users.
+Never put your corporate goals or objectives before the users’ interests.

+• Try to determine the need that will motivate users to act or interact, and build the experience around that and nothing else.
+______